ckan/ckan/doc/extensions/adding-custom-fields.rst

             raise Invalid("Doesn't start with b")
         return value

-The ``starts_with_b`` validator will allow only values starting with 'b', and cause a validation error otherwise.
+The ``starts_with_b`` validator causes a validation error for values not starting with 'b'.
 On a web form this validation error would appear next to the field to which the validator was applied.

-``return value`` must be used by validators in this form to when accepting data or the value will be converted to None.
-This makes this form useful for converters as well, because the return value will replace the field value passed::
+``return value`` must be used by validators when accepting data or the value will be converted to None.
+This form is useful for converters as well, because the return value will replace the field value passed::